 EXCEED, an interactive, self-directed website training program for Yokohama dealers, is launched.

 Yokohama is a platinum sponsor at the Z Car Convention honoring the 40th

 Anniversary of the famed Nissan Z sports car.

 Gary Nash, YTC vice president, OTR division, was inducted into the Tire Industry Association (TIA) Hall of Fame.

 An electric race vehicle sponsored by Yokohama won the 2010 Pikes Peak International Hill Climb in record-breaking time.

-Yokohama hosts “Green Week” and “Forever Forest Fullerton” tree-planting ceremony.
+Yokohama hosts the “Green Week” and “Forever Forest Fullerton” tree-planting ceremony.
 To date, around 180,000 trees have been planted worldwide at Yokohama facilities.

-YTC announces strategic management promotions that include Dan King to senior vice president of sales and marketing, and Thomas Masuguchi to vice president and controller, John Cooney to director of export and Rick Phillips to director of commercial sales.
+YTC announces strategic management promotions that include Dan King to senior vice president of sales and marketing, and Thomas Masuguchi to vice president and controller, John Cooney to the director of export and Rick Phillips to the director of commercial sales.